Gene Autry: Retirement

 Autry retired from show business in 1964, having made almost 100 films up to 1955 and over 600 records.
 He was elected to the Country Music Hall of Fame in 1969 and to the Nashville Songwriters Hall of Fame in 1970.
 After retiring, he invested widely in real estate, radio, and television.
 He also invested in ownership of the KOOL-TV CBS-affiliate (now Fox affiliate KSAZ-TV) in Phoenix, Arizona, which created local shows such as the weekly bilingual children's show Niños Contentos.

 Republic Pictures, its finances failing, had shut down production in 1957.
 By the late 1960s Republic was barely operational, managing only its film library.
 Gene Autry, correctly assessing the company's cash-poor situation, made a cash offer for the rights and negatives to his Republic films.
 The company accepted Autry's terms, and Autry now controlled the film materials for home-movie reprints and home-video tapes and discs.

 Death

-Gene Autry died of lymphoma on October 2, 1998, three days after his 91st birthday at his home in Studio City, California.
+Autry died on October 2, 1998, at his home in Studio City, California from lymphoma.
 He was buried at the Forest Lawn, Hollywood Hills Cemetery in Los Angeles.
 His epitaph read, "America's Favorite Cowboy ...
 American Hero, Philanthropist, Patriot and Veteran, Movie Star, Singer, Composer, Baseball Fan and Owner, 33rd Degree Mason, Media Entrepreneur, Loving Husband, Gentleman".